-The unrealized gains/(losses) recognized during the year ended December 31, 2023 on equity securities still held as of December 31, 2023 were \$591 million.
+The unrealized gains/(losses) recognized during the year ended December 31, 2024 on equity securities still held as of December 31, 2024 were \$616 million.
 The equity securities are generally held in funds that are designed to approximate or somewhat exceed the return of the Standard & Poor's 500 Index.
-A relatively small percentage of the equity securities are held in funds intended to replicate the return of the Wilshire 4500 Index or the Russell 3000 Index.
+A relatively small percentage of the equity securities are held in funds that are designed to approximate or somewhat exceed the return of the Wilshire 4500 Index.
 The debt securities are generally held in individual government and credit issuances.

-The available-for-sale securities held as of December 31, 2023 and 2022 are summarized as follows:
+The available-for-sale debt securities held as of December 31, 2024 and 2023 are summarized as follows: